 The proposal can conform to applicable conditions imposed as necessary to ensure that development conforms to the standards of the subdivision code and with existing development and public facilities.
-The proposed subdivision is in compliance with lot standard requirements and required access.
-Therefore, this criteria has been met.
+As shown on the site plans, all lots meet the required lot size, lot depth, and lot width.
+At the time of development of the lots, building permits will be required.
+Setbacks will be reviewed for compliance at the time of building permit submittal.
+The proposed subdivision is and will be in compliance with lot standard requirements and required access.